Washing our blood products off of your skin, sets or out of clothes is very easy:

 - For quick, easy mixing, use warm water or put the water and blood in the microwave for 7 second intervals then stir.

 - If you want an effect to stay on the skin and run use the Blood Jam as is to create a base.
-Then mix 1 tbsp blood with 1-2 tsp water and apply to the top of the base.
+Then apply either Blood Syrup or Blood Juice to the top of the base.

-- If you need to pre-mix the blood effects for more than a few days use vodka instead of water.
-The alcohol will prohibit bacteria and fungal growth.
+- If you need to pre-mix the blood effects for more than the current day use vodka instead of water.
+The alcohol will prohibit bacteria growth.

 - To adjust flavor add a flavor extract to the blood being used.